Raibows/bilibiliSpider/README.md

     Through testing the whole bilibili ranking(about 1300 info), the spider result are below<br>
     - single process: about 14 minutes<br>
     - multiple processes: about 5 minutes<br>
-    It improved at least a half compared with single process.
+    It improved at least a half compared with single process.<br>
+7.2019/7/17<br>
+    Nowadays, I'm doing some mathematic foundation for building a fully connected network with perceptron.
+It's easy on theory but hard on practice.<br>
+    And today's later update has added a test module, *proxy pool module*.
+I borrowed from some others' proxy_pool.
+The biggest problem for this module is the spider efficiency is too low. *Multiple process*, *thread*, and *coroutines* are all need for better peroformance.
+Can't avoid using them.